Pre-Conference Activities on Thursday, October 11

 Conversation Cafe at the Seattle Center

 Join us (and if you’re local, invite your friends!) the evening before the conference for an open-to-the-public Conversation Cafe organized by NCDD member Susan Partnow.
 Co-hosted by NCDD and Seattle’s Compassion Games, the event will take place at Seattle Center House (home of the Space Needle) as part of Seattle’s “Next Fifty” Celebration.
 We encourage all conference attendees to participate.
-Learn more or sign up now to let us know you’re coming.

 7:00 – 8:45 pm at Seattle Center House

 This presentation serves as an introduction to the world of dialogue and deliberation (“D&D”), primarily developed for newcomers to the NCDD conference.
 After considering the limitations of current dominant forms of community talk, presenter Martin Carcasson will make the case for increased capacity for both dialogue and deliberation work locally, regionally, nationally, and internationally.
 Martin will highlight D&D work from multiple perspectives, cutting across academic, government, and civic sectors, and summarize the “15 Key Aspects of the Deliberative Democracy Movement” detailed in his and Leah Sprain’s 2009 article.
 Martin is Director of Colorado State University’s Center for Public Deliberation.
-Register here to attend.

 4:00 – 6:00 pm at the Hyatt at Olive 8 (Azure Room, 3rd floor)